Back up to an external drive

 - Click Save.

-The Code42 app begins backing up your file selection to the external drive.
+The Code42 agent begins backing up your file selection to the external drive.

-If a drive becomes too full for the Code42 app to continue backing up to it, the Code42 app reports Out of space at destination.
+If a drive becomes too full for the Code42 agent to continue backing up to it, the Code42 agent reports Out of space at destination.
 To continue backing up, you can either move the backup archive to a larger drive, or reduce the size of the archive.

 Local backups are stored in the location you selected when adding the destination.
 They are stored in an encrypted archive format within a folder labeled with the 18-digit device ID that corresponds to your device.

 When you connect an external drive to a Windows device, the operating system automatically assigns the next available letter in the alphabet.
 If the letter changes when you reconnect a drive you've been using for backup, the Code42 agent won't recognize the drive.
 To prevent this recognition error, assign a static drive letter to your external drive.